apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Protocol.** For XenServer, choose either NFS, iSCSI, or PreSetup.
 For KVM, choose NFS or SharedMountPoint.
-For vSphere choose either VMFS (iSCSI or FiberChannel) or NFS.
+For vSphere choose either NFS, PreSetup (VMFS, vSAN, vVols) or datastorecluster.
 For Hyper-V, choose SMB.

    -  **Server (for NFS, iSCSI, or PreSetup).** The IP address or DNS name of the storage device.

-   -  **Server (for VMFS).** The IP address or DNS name of the vCenter server.
+   -  **Server (for PreSetup or datastorecluster).** The IP address or DNS name of the vCenter server.

    -  **Path (for NFS).** In NFS this is the exported path from the server.

-   -  **Path (for VMFS).** In vSphere this is a combination of the datacenter name and the datastore name.
-The format is "/" datacenter name "/" datastore name.
+   -  **Path (for PreSetup or datastorecluster).** In vSphere this is a combination of the datacenter name and the datastore or datastore cluster name.
+The format is "/" datacenter name "/" datastore or datastore cluster name.
 For example, "/cloud.dc.VM/cluster1datastore".

    -  **Path (for SharedMountPoint).** With KVM this is the path on each